 Does it squeeze you after a gulp of water?
 Do those elegant spaghetti straps keep falling off?
 Is the neckline so revealing that you’re afraid you might accidentally flash everybody in church?
 These are all fixable issues, but you need to notice them first!

 Thou shalt choose the dress that THOU loves (not thine mother, sister, aunt, neighbour from across the street or best friend since first grade)

 I kept this one for last because it’s my favorite “rule”.
-I so often hear about young women who were forced or guilted or “friendly” persuaded into wearing a dress that was not 100% them- and I think that’s a damn shame!
+I so often hear about young women who were forced or guilted or “friendly” persuaded into wearing a dress that was not 100% them.
+And if you ask me, that’s a damn shame!

-I’m not saying that you should completely ignore an opinion from someone close to you (as long as you asked for that opinion in the first place!), but take it with a grain of salt.
+I’m not saying that you should completely ignore an opinion from someone close to you -as long as you asked for that opinion in the first place!
+Do take it, however, with a grain of salt.
 Your mom may have always dreamed of seeing you in a classic sweetheart neckline ball gown, but if your style is more urban and sleek, you will not feel comfortable at all.
 And it will show.